 First, try downloading the subtitles for your favorite show or the movie you want to watch.
 It can be downloaded as a zip file.
 Following the download, you can save the file anywhere you want, but in SRT format.
 If you have downloaded the subtitles in a zipped file, extract them at a suitable location.

 When done, open the video in the Films & TV app and click the Speech bubble button visible just adjacent to the volume button.
 If the file has subtitles encoded, they will appear with the following option displayed – ‘Choose subtitle file’.

 Click ‘Choose subtitle file’ and select the SRT file you downloaded.
 The subtitles will start appearing on your screen right away.

 Please note that if your media file features multiple audio tracks, you can choose and switch to the desired subtitle from inside the Movies & TV app.

 If you would like to modify or change the audio track, click the Language button next to the Play/Pause button.

 Here, you should observe a popup list displaying you the available channels.
 Click the one you want to switch to and the track will change on the fly.

-Hope you enjoy using the updated Films & TV app!
+Hope you enjoy using the updated Movies & TV app!